Madak1/2DPASS-MOS/README.md

 IMPORTANT: Currently, testing is not working well in case of MOS.
 It doesn't print the result, but it can be used to extract it and then evaluate it by another method.

-TIPP: Change the split of the dataset in the "./config/label_mapping/semantic-kitti-mos.yaml" file to To specify the sequences you want to save.
+TIPP: Change the split of the dataset in the "./config/label_mapping/semantic-kitti-mos.yaml" file to To specify the sequences you want to save (The test split should contain the target sequences).

 TIPP: The test can also be run on a pre-trained model, which can be found in this [link](https://drive.google.com/file/d/1VhlFOA7pM5ue0rWLJ4DXhIEYtkvBT4zK).